Hazem-Mrad/deepflow-automation/README.md

 ### feature df-recruitment

 The `deepflow-automation/df-recruitment` branch focuses on automating the migration process from Google Drive to OneDrive.
-It contains Python scripts that enable the creation of Excel sheets and their automatic upload to users' OneDrive accounts.
+It contains Python script that enable the creation of Recruitment Excel sheets and folders and their automatic upload to user OneDrive account

 ### feature/deepflow-drive-processing